 Learn more about Maxime Gourdon's 20 minute presentation A continuous present, beginning again and again, with tenses such as past and future for the AEROPONIC ACTS 2020 - DAI's 3 day lectures marathon at Radio Kootwijk, August 2020.

-Learn more about Maxime Gourdon's written MA thesis: Strabismus as metaphor: visual impairment and unbound gaze for non-normative vision
+Learn more about Maxime Gourdon's written MA thesis (DAI, 2020): Strabismus as metaphor: visual impairment and unbound gaze for non-normative vision

-Follow Maxime Gourdon's "life after DAI" throught his website
+Follow Maxime Gourdon's "Life after DAI" via his website